phaserjs/phaser/changelog/3.60/DynamicTextures.md

 * Using `DynamicTexture.fill` in CANVAS mode only would produce a nearly always black color due to float conversion (thanks @andymikulski)
 * Using `DynamicTexture.fill` in CANVAS mode only, after using the `erase` method, wouldn't reset the global composite operation correctly, resulting in fills.
 Fix #6124 (thanks @mateuszkmiecik)
 * Drawing a frame via `draw`, `drawFrame` or `batchDrawFrame` and specifying a `tint` value would inverse the Red and Blue channels.
 These are now handled properly.
 Fix #5509 (thanks @anthonygood)
+* Drawing Game Objects to a Render Texture in WebGL would skip their blend modes.
+This is now applied correctly.
+Fix #5565 #5996 (thanks @sjb933 @danarcher)

 Due to the creation of the Dynamic Texture class, we have completely revamped the old Render Texture Game Object.
 This is now a combination of a Dynamic Texture and an Image Game Object, that uses the Dynamic Texture to display itself with.